-Riding in the Rain: It’s About the Gear
+Riding in the Rain: How to Protect Yourself (and Enjoy the Ride)

 I’m not going to tell you “don’t ride in the rain.”
 (That would be very hypocritical!)
 While most riders don’t purposely choose to ride in the rain, you can’t be sure that a trip that starts with sunny skies will end that way.
 Heck, in Minnesota the weather can change by the moment!